dhxrun1/Virtual-Math-solver/README.md

 Extend to scientific calculations

-📸 Screenshots
-Add a screenshot here of your project running (optional but recommended)

 🛑 Exit Gesture
 Make an 'X' sign with your index fingers of both hands (bring fingertips close) to gracefully exit the program.